1 Getting Started

 dependencies = T, build_vignettes = T)

-For your convenience, the EcoData installation also forces the installation of most of the packages needed in this book, so this may take a while.
-If you want to load only the EcoData package, or if you encounter problems during the install, set dependencies = F, build_vignettes = F.
+Besides providing data, the EcoData installation also forces the installation of most of the packages that we need in this book, so this may take a while.
+If you want to load only the EcoData package (without installing all the other packages), or if you encounter problems during the install, set dependencies = F, build_vignettes = F.

-In addition to that, to be able to run all examples in the book, please install the following additional packages:
+In addition to the packages provided in EcoData, to be able to run all examples in the book, please install the following additional packages:

 install.packages(BayesianTools)